 Texas Grill Center / 103 Hwy.
 71 West

 Featuring the same name and logo of the restaurant next door, this was originally an Exxon from the mid-1980s to 2013.
 After it closed, it reopened in 2015 as Lock Drug Health Mart, a drug store/pharmacy which had relocated from downtown.
 It tore down the canopy and the pumps but reused the sign structures.
-By 2019, Lock Drug Health Mart was closed, with the former signage now for the restaurant next door and marketed as a strip mall.
+By 2019, Lock Drug Health Mart was closed, with the former signage now for the restaurant next door and marketed as retail space (though it has yet to be retenanted).

 Texas Grill Restaurant / 101 Highway 71 West